superfluid-finance/protocol-monorepo/README.md

 $ truffle run test-coverage
 ```

-This step is not integraded with the unit test because of the time it consumes to execute.
+This step is not integrated with the unit test because of the time it consumes to execute.

 Integration
 ===========